SAP/sap-btp-service-operator/README.md

      There are two scenarios and their respective resolutions:

-      - If you get a timeout error, manually re-trigger the delete process.
+      - If you get the notification:`Error: job failed: BackoffLimitExceeded`, manually re-trigger the delete process by running `helm uninstall <release name> -n <name space>`.

       - If you get the following error: `Warning: Hook pre-delete failed: jobs.batch "pre-delete-job" already exists.` please wait for the job to finish.
+        To verify that the job has finished, verify that there is no pre-delete job in the cluster logs.

    - One of the service instances or bindings could not be deleted.